 Use real-life examples

-Illustrate the concept with real-life examples.
-For instance, compare two hypothetical loans: one with a lower interest rate but higher fees, and another with a higher interest rate but lower fees.
+Lenders are legally required to clearly display how the loan term is calculated, however it is helpful to illustrate the concept with real-life examples.
+For instance, compare different home loans with this hypothetical scenario: one with a lower interest rate but higher fees, and another with a higher interest rate but lower fees.
 Show how the comparison rate helps identify the more cost-effective option.

 Break down the components